 - Feed the plunger's hand through the hole in the lid.

 - You can get the buckets on Amazon or another online shopping platform to which you have access.
 You can also use an old tub – these would typically weigh a few kg – if you don’t have buckets at hand.

 Place the bucket with the holes inside the undrilled bucket (the outer body), and add soapy water and detergent.
 You don’t need much water so there’s no need to fill the bucket to the top and waste a gallon of water to wash your clothes.

 Add your dirty laundry.

-Put the lid with the plunger on the bucket so that the plunger is inside the bucket.
+Put the lid with the plunger on the wash bucket so that the plunger is inside the bucket.

-The holes in the plunger will agitate the water, stirring it up to get to at all parts of your clothing, and releasing dirt.
+The holes in the plunger will agitate the water, stirring it up to get to all parts of your clothing, and releasing dirt.